 Are your kids huge Nerf Gun fans?
 My boys love to play Nerf Gun Games at home with all their friends.
-Anywhere from simply shooting nerf targets to all-out Nerf War Games for parties.
+It’s a great way to keep your kids active from from shooting DIY nerf targets to all-out Nerf War Games for parties or play at home.

 Their love of playing with nerf guns inspired me to come up with fun new and exciting ways to play.
-Let me show you my mix of awesome Nerf Games and DIY Nerf Targets to help your kids have a blast with Nerf guns too.
+Let me show you my mix of awesome Nerf Gun Games and DIY Nerf Targets to help your kids have a blast with their Nerf guns at home.

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.